 - Arizona State Sun Devils

-The Crimson Tide, Sooners, Clemson and LSU have been producing star receivers over the last decade, while the Longhorns and Bulldogs have had their stars, too.
-The Sun Devils stand out as the random school that hasn’t done much nationally on the field, or in recruiting lately, but Hall may want to be a part of turning the program around.
+The Crimson Tide beat out the likes of the Sooners, Clemson and LSU, all of which have been producing star receivers over the last decade.
+The Longhorns and Bulldogs have had their stars, too.
+The Sun Devils stand out as the random school that hasn’t done much nationally on the field, or in recruiting lately, but it appears Hall wants to add his name to Alabama’s legacy.

 Hall has made unofficial visits to Clemson, including a trip to watch the Tigers take on Texas A&M in Week 2 of the 2019 season.
 He has also made trips to Florida State, which is one of the closest Power 5 schools, as well as Miami and Florida.